Wyk auf Föhr: History and tourism

 The town further grew and witnessed two mayor town fires.
 On 7 May 1857, a fire was caused during the construction of a new hotel.
 Wind caused the fire to spread into the center of Wyk and because of low rainfall, little to no firefighting water was available.
 114 buildings were destroyed in total and a similar number of families became homeless.
 Another fire happened on the night from 7 to 8 July 1869.

 Already before 1900, Wyk had electricity, a well established train and ship connection and health care and a growing amount of telephone connections.

 Bathing carts in Wyk around 1895.

 Mayor Lorenz Petersen (b.
 1848 - d.
 1908) contributed to Wyk being officially granted full town rights in 1910.
 In 1919 the Women's suffrage was introduced in Germany, also bringing the first Woman into Wyk's city council.
 It took multiple decades until a second woman accomplished that.
 In 1924 the village of Boldixum was merged into Wyk, a decision facing backlash within Boldixum's citizens.
 In the same year, the Südstrand (translating to South beach) became a part of Wyk as well.

 After World War II the first female principal of a school came to power.
 She was criticized for literally "Femininizing the educational system."
 Mayor Heinrich Henke Wyker organized the first local council election in September 1946.
 It was reported to be "difficult to accept the conflict as an inevitable expression of a free political life.”
 In 1947 Wyk applied for the honorary title Seeheilbad.
 The application was accepted in 1950.

-Wyk's promenade Sandwall does not only offer a view on the sea, but also a view on the Halligen, already beloved by king Christian.
-It is counted among Germany's most beautiful seaside promenades.

-Not at least due to the high number of sanatoriums and recovery institutions, Wyk is a highly frequented spa throughout the year.

-In 2002 Wyk belonged to the ten most important centers of tourism in Schleswig-Holstein: 46,368 guests, 325 (0.7%) of which from foreign abroad, booked 492,041 overnight stays.
-The town had 4,733 beds to offer.

-In 2019, the towns 200-year anniversary was celebrated.